Skip to Main Content

 Please visit the EndNote Library guide to download and install the new connection file for EndNote.

-Why is my log-in details not working properly?
+Why are my log-in details not working properly?

 Due to the system upgrade, log-in and password information might have changed for some users.